Haririshikesh/todo-app-firbase-react/README.md

 **Refer FireBase Docs For Linking the firebase with React.**
 By using my web api keys that I have provided may lead you to error .Because Thats my private API key(from FireBase).

+# Tailwind Installation

+Refer Tailwind CSS Official site Docs to link the code with react.

 # Getting Started with Create React App